daltoniam/SwiftHTTP/README.md

 ## Requirements

-SwiftHTTP works with iOS 7/OSX 10.9 or above.
+SwiftHTTP works with iOS 7/OSX 10.10 or above.
 It is recommended to use iOS 8/10.10 or above for Cocoapods/framework support.
 To use SwiftHTTP with a project targeting iOS 7, you must include all Swift files directly in your project.

 ## Installation

-### Cocoapods
+### CocoaPods

 Check out [Get Started](https://guides.cocoapods.org/using/getting-started.html) tab on [cocoapods.org](http://cocoapods.org/).